Logiqx/logiqx.github.io/COVID-19.md

 A collection of SQL scripts to analyse public data from the ONS.

-The 50- year excess deaths [report](https://logiqx.github.io/ons-stats/) for this project is hosted by GitHub Pages.
+The 50-year excess deaths [report](https://logiqx.github.io/ons-stats/) for this project is hosted by GitHub Pages.

 **SQL + Excel + Markdown**, GNU General Public License v3.0